rsrinath14/Forest-GS/README.md

 ### 2.4 Future Work

-- **Turbo-GS Integration:**
-  Implement Turbo-GS for real-time 4K rendering using tile-based rasterization and LoD.
+* **Turbo-GS Integration:** In future iterations, I could implement **Turbo-GS** for real-time 4K rendering.
+Its tile-based rasterization and Level-of-Detail (LoD) improvements allow for even higher visual fidelity during exploration.

-- **Deep Implicit Querying (RadSplat):**
-  Query the Zip-NeRF backbone for density field information to initialize Gaussian scales and opacities.
+* **Deep Implicit Querying (RadSplat):** Following the RadSplat methodology, I intend to query the Zip-NeRF backbone for **density field information** to allow for smarter initialization of Gaussian scales and opacities rather than just position.

-- **Uncertainty-Weighted Supervision:**
-  Apply weighted depth-consistency loss using NeRF uncertainty.

-- **Selective Densification:**
+* **Uncertainty-Weighted Supervision:** By extracting NeRF rendering uncertainty, I can apply a weighted depth-consistency loss, ignoring areas where the NeRF is less confident (e.g., highly occluded floor).
-  Focus densification on thin branch structures while pruning redundant Gaussians on the forest floor.
+* **Selective Densification:** I plan to adjust the densification schedule to focus on thin branch structures while pruning redundant Gaussians on the forest floor.
 ---

 ## 📁 Deliverables